YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLCOMM, Replication subsystem communication failure

-MUPIP Error: This is a generic error indicating that there has been a communication error between the two systems performing replication.
+MUPIP Error: This is a generic error or message indicating that there has been a communication error between the two systems performing replication.

 Action: Review the accompanying message(s) for more information about the cause of this error.
+When REPLCOMM has an error severity, it accompanys a shut down of the replicating server.
+When REPLCOMM has an information severity, it indicates a temporary pause in replication due to a situation described by accompanying messages.

 ----------------------
 REPLERR